digitaldonkey/guru/README.md

 At [lulabot](https://www.lullabot.com/articles/a-tale-of-two-base-themes-in-drupal-8-core) you can read about Drupal 8 base themes.

-## HOWTO: Getting started in Drupals Vagrant VM (Debian/Ubuntu)
+## HOWTO: Getting started in Drupal's Vagrant VM (Debian/Ubuntu)

 *Testet with the [Vagrant Drupal Development](https://www.drupal.org/node/2008792) Virtual machine.*

 Get Drupal 8 running and drush8 running all together the most easy way is using a virtual machine created with [Vagrant Drupal Development](https://www.drupal.org/node/2008792).

-I will assume you have made it so far.
+I will assume you are running drupal in vdd machine and want to install frontend compiling within the VM.

+You may decide if to cpmpile your sass locally, which should be faster.
+In this case npm and sassc should be installed on you local machine.
+But for this tutorial I will assume we install everything within the VM.

 **Install the latest node-js in Ubuntu**